Skip to main content

 Results for improved health and access in the United States Jurisdictions.

-For the first time, through this data collection, HRSA’s MCHB has been able to provide data for 19 National Performance Measures and 14 National Outcome Measures for Title V Maternal and Child Health Block Grant Programs in the eight jurisdictions.
+For the first time, through this data collection, HRSA’s MCHB has been able to provide data for 17 National Performance Measures, 12 National Outcome Measures, and nine Standard Measures for Title V Maternal and Child Health Block Grant Programs in the eight jurisdictions.

 Project Leads